 The slices are soft, with a compact, dense crumb.
-This is a gluten-free, egg-free keto bread so it will not raise, will not be fluffy or airy because there are no eggs in the eggless keto bread.
+This is a gluten-free, egg-free keto bread, so it will not rise, will not be fluffy or airy because there are no eggs in the eggless keto bread.

 It can be slightly moist if you did not weigh the ingredients properly or if you used coarse flour.
 But this can be fixed by toasting your bread slices!
 The taste is very similar to a whole-wheat artisan bread with no eggy taste.

 More vegan keto bread recipes

 There are many ways to make egg-free keto bread depending on which low-carb flour you want to use.
 If you love egg-free keto bread, check my other keto bread recipes:

 Vegan Keto bread loaf with No Eggs.
 A low-carb loaf with coconut flour, almond flour, psyllium husk, and flaxseed meal.
 A delicious easy low-carb baking recipe with only 3 grams of net carbs per slice!

 New to Keto?Join my Keto Quick Start Guide now to get all the best keto tips for beginners, straight to your inbox!

 Preheat oven 180°C (350°F), fan mode works the best and faster.
 Otherwise, use conventional baking mode.
 Line a loaf pan 9 inches x 5 inches with parchment paper.
 Set aside.